 The overtime premium is 50% of the employee's usual hourly wage.
-This means an employee who works overtime must be paid "time and a half" -- the employee's usual hourly wage plus the 50% overtime premium -- for every overtime hour worked.
+This means an employee who works overtime must be paid "time and a half"—the employee's usual hourly wage plus the 50% overtime premium—for every overtime hour worked.

-Federal and most state laws impose a weekly overtime standard, which means that nonexempt employees are entitled to overtime for every hour more than 40 that they work in a week, regardless of how many hours they work in a day.
+Federal and most state laws impose a weekly overtime standard, which means that nonexempt employees are entitled to overtime for every hour beyond 40 that they work in a workweek, regardless of how many hours they work in a day.

-Let's take Alex from the paragraph above.
-In a daily overtime state, he would be entitled to overtime pay for the four extra hours he worked on Monday, even though he didn't even come close to working 40 hours in the week.
+Let's take Alex from the example above.
+In a daily overtime state, he would be entitled to overtime pay for the four extra hours he worked on Monday, even though he didn't come close to working more than 40 hours in the week.

 Generally, your business is covered by the FLSA if you have $500,000 or more in annual sales.
-Even if your business is smaller, however, you must pay overtime if your employees work in what Congress calls "interstate commerce" -- that is, they conduct business between states.
+Even if your business is smaller, however, you must pay overtime if your employees work in what Congress calls "interstate commerce"—that is, they conduct business between states.
 This includes more than you might think, including making phone calls to or from another state, sending mail out of state, or handling goods that have come from, or will go to, another state.